 NOW, THEREFORE, THIS MEMORANDUM is made and entered into by the City and the Union as the collective bargaining agency of its present members and those becoming such in the future individually and collectively.
 The bargaining unit covered by this Memorandum shall include the following classifications regardless of Division or Department.
 Lead Operator/Lead Mechanic Heavy Equipment defined as operating heavy equipment and supervising and directing assigned crew activities in various daily operations.
-Heavy Equipment Operator defined as operating a dozier, scraper, crane (10 tons and over), front end loader (not utility tractor mounted), Asphalt Spreader, compactor, steel wheel roller, dragline, heater planner, motor patrol, backhoe (over 85 I.E.M.C. net horsepower), huber maintainer, Truck Crane Operator (less than 10 tons), industrial tractor mounted backhoe (85 I.E.M.C. net horsepower and under).
-Heavy Equipment Mechanic defined as an employee who full-time repairs such listed heavy equipment: Heavy Equipment Mechanic; Greaser, defined as an employee who regularly greases such listed equipment in the field; Sweeper Operator defined as operating a sweeper.
+Heavy Equipment Operator defined as operating a dozier, scraper, crane (10 tons and over), front end loader (not utility tractor mounted), Asphalt Spreader, compactor, steel wheel roller, dragline, heater planner, motor patrol, backhoe (over 85 I.E.M.C. net horsepower), huber maintainer, Truck Crane Operator (less than 10 tons),

+Equipment Mechanic defined as an employee who full-time repairs such listed heavy equipment: Heavy Equipment Mechanic Helper defined as employee who assists Heavy Equipment Mechanic; Greaser, defined as an employee who regularly greases such listed equipment in the field; Sweeper Operator defined as operating a sweeper.
 Fuel Truck Driver defined as operating a fuel truck.